-The term 'Agency Bonds' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Agency Bonds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Agency bonds are those bonds that are actually issued by United States’ government sponsored entities.
 This means that these bonds are not government guaranteed, as they are created by private companies.
 They are backed up implicitly by the United States government, since these organizations were created to permit some categories of individuals to have the ability to receive lower cost financing, in particular first time home buyers and students.

 The biggest, best recognized names in Agency Bond issuers prove to be Sallie Mae, Freddie Mac, and Fannie Mae.
 These three large companies are different from government agencies in that they are not guaranteed by the United States’ government’s promise of full faith and credit.
 Instead, they are all privately held and run companies that are given government charters as a result of their critical activities that carry out government directed policies.